This post may contain affiliate links. Please read our disclosure policy.

 • 2 8-inch flour tortillas

-• Optional toppings: Enjoy as is or top with sour cream, shredded cheese, slices of avocado or guacamole, pico de gallo, and cilantro.
+• Optional Toppings: Serve plain or add sour cream, shredded cheese, sliced avocado or guacamole, pico de gallo, and cilantro.

 Save this Recipe!